 - Enter the username and password you created in step 7 and press ok.

-Annnnnd you are done, you have just connected your windows to your Samba share!
+And you are done, you have just connected your windows to your Samba folder!

 Connecting Samba Server on MAC OS